syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Region.md

 ## Sunburst radius

 Sunburst chart allows you to customize the sunburst radius by using [`Radius`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SfSunburstChart.html#Syncfusion_UI_Xaml_SunburstChart_SfSunburstChart_Radius) property.
-Default value of this property is 0.9 and the value range between 0 to 1.
+The default value of this property is 0.9 and the value ranges from 0 to 1.

 {% tabs %}